MrRobinOfficial/Guide-UnrealEngine/README.md

 The linker's job is to resolve undefined symbols.
 If the linker cannot resolve the issue, it then gives you a linkage error, and you have to resolve it instead.

-You can also flag the linker to export some extra debugging files (or so called [.pdb](https://devblogs.microsoft.com/cppblog/whats-inside-a-pdb-file/) (Program Debug Database) file).
+You can also flag the linker to export some extra debugging files or so called [.pdb](https://devblogs.microsoft.com/cppblog/whats-inside-a-pdb-file/) (Program Debug Database) file.
 These files can be helpful for other programmers, as they contain extra information (such as comments and other debugging information).

 The linker can be configured to accept either static library or dynamic library when creating your project.